slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Pad the documents

 The next thing that Keras requires is that all documents must be of the same length.
-First, we must find the maximum length of a document in the corpus.
-Padding (zeroes) will be added to the shorter documents using the **pad_sequences** function:
+We must find the maximum length of a document, and add padding (zeroes) to the shorter documents.
+This is accomplished using the **pad_sequences** function:

 ```python
 # pad the docs with zeros